Grief Recovery Center’s Guide to Warning Signs of Suicide

 Other risk factors include individuals who have had a history of physical and sexual abuse, previous suicide attempts, and a family history of mental illnesses.
 A close friend or a family member’s recent death by suicide can also increase the chances of suicidal thoughts for those closest to the deceased.

-Lastly, our expert therapists at the Grief Recovery Center suggest that individuals who are having relationship problems such as a difficult divorce, or a failing relationship, are at a higher risk of developing suicidal thoughts.
+Lastly, our expert therapists at the Grief Recovery Center suggest that individuals who are having relationship problems such as a difficult divorce or a failing relationship are at a higher risk of developing suicidal thoughts.
+Joining an online support group for separation and divorce can provide a safe space to navigate these emotional challenges.
 Overall, risk factors for suicide increase for those experiencing tremendous stressors that they feel like they cannot overcome.

 Behaviorally, if you know anyone or have witnessed a close family member or friend behave according to the following, it is vital that you contact one of our Grief Recovery Center’s counselors immediately: